ansumanmishra/blog-mean/README.md

 ### Installation
 1. Clone the repository
 2. Go to the project root directory in the command prompt
-3. Type "npm start" and hit enter
+3. Type "node server" and hit enter
 4. Now you can run application in the browser - http://localhost:3000
 5. Before installation, make sure you have node js & mongo db installed in your machine and the mongo db services are running